ChrisOwen101/SigmaScopeLesson/0-learning-objectives.md

 By the end of this session you will be able to

 - Define what Scope is in JavaScript
-- Describe when Scope is useful
-- Predict the result of executed code when scope is changed
+- Predict how scope of variable will change code